-There is a difference between everyday anxiety and an anxiety disorder.
-For people with an anxiety disorder, feelings of fear and worry become so frequent and powerful that they interfere with daily life.
-Sufferers may isolate themselves, avoiding social gatherings and compromising friendships.
-Anxiety can fill people with such dread that they stay home from work or school.
+There’s a difference between everyday anxiety and an anxiety disorder.
+It’s normal to feel anxious now and then.
+People with anxiety disorders have such powerful and frequent feelings of fear and worry that they interfere with daily life.
+They may withdraw from relationships and social gatherings.
+People with anxiety disorders may experience such dread that they stay home from work or school.

 The major types of anxiety disorder are: